 Onsite wastewater treatment system modifications.
-The amendment adds a new exemption to clarify that that in addition to the installation of onsite wastewater treatment systems (not including alternative wastewater treatment systems), the modification, replacement or repair of an existing system does not require a new planning permit provided that the modification, replacement or repair occurs in substantially the same area as the existing system.
+The amendment adds a new exemption to clarify that the modification, replacement or repair of an existing system does not require a new planning permit provided that the modification, replacement or repair occurs in substantially the same area as the existing system.